drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-GRID is a MIF-based method developed for the analysis of macromolecule active sites, to reveal "hot spots" in their binding regions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/from-grid-to-3d-qsar-19c29446'><i class='fa fa-play' aria-hidden='true'></i></button>GRID is a MIF-based method developed for the analysis of macromolecule active sites, to reveal "hot spots" in their binding regions.
 It paved the way for the ideas that led to the development of the 3D-QSAR approaches, which retained the MIF concept and fully exploited it for the study of small molecule ligands, in projects where the 3D structure of the target protein is not known.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.